 D2.1, D2.10, D2.16 EGI-InSPIRE presentation [R4]

 Using the project’s presentation template provide a public presentation on the website that describes EGI-InSPIRE’s past, present and future planned activities.
 This will also include details on the consortium and infrastructure.
-The presentation will be substantially updated each year.
+The presentation will be substantially updated each year ie in PM1, 13 and 25.

 D2.3, D2.17 EGI-InSPIRE paper [R5]

 A public white paper that describes in more depth the activities and plans taking place within EGI-InSPIRE.
 The paper will provide a reference that will be used by the community to describe the organisational structure, technical architecture and support model within the project.
-The paper will be updated after two years.
+The paper will be updated after two years in PM4 and 28.

+D2.2, D2.9, D2.15, D2.22 Dissemination Plan [R1]

+Plan to disseminate EGI.eu and EGI-InSPIRE’s activities to the DCI community in Europe and worldwide, produced in PM3, 13, 25 and 37.

 In addition, the EGI.eu dissemination team produces a quarterly newsletter (milestones MS204, 211, 213, 215, 218, 222, 223, 225, 229, 233, 234, 236, 239, 244, 245, 247).
 This is distributed by email to the all-sso mailing list as well as everyone registered in the news database, and is also available by subscription and on the project website.